jrsinclair/mazes-presentation/presentation.md

 4. The random seed<!-- .element: class="fragment" data-fragment-index="2" -->

 Note: At each step, we're considering a particular room.
 And the room we're considering changes, so that means it's part of our state.
 Another thing we do as we go along is we update our maze by updating the list of rooms a given room is connected to.
-As we do that, we'll keep track of how many unconnected rooms are left.
-There's one final piece of state that might not  be obvious.
+And there's one final piece of state that might not  be obvious.
-And that's our random number seed.
+That's our random number seed.
 So we'll pass that along for the next iteration of our algorithm.

 ---